Don’t look now, but Charlotte is becoming more and more of a barbecue city. Here are the 5 best barbecue spots in Charlotte.

 Authentic Lexington-style barbecue spot packed at lunch, but soon moving to a new located next door to Sugar Creek Brewing

-New location: Sauceman’s will close its current location August 31 and open a new bigger operation at Sugar Creek Brewing early this fall — and they’ll be debuting some new menu items like old-school barbecue sandwiches.
+New location: Sauceman’s closed its former location August 5 and open a new bigger operation at Sugar Creek Brewing early this fall — and they’ll be debuting some new menu items like old-school barbecue sandwiches.

 Bring a friend: Order their “Pitmaster Experience” where you pick four meats (pork, sausage, brisket, chicken or ribs) along with with your choice of any four sides hushpuppies.

 Award-winning biker bar barbecue spot now with eight locations — South End (OG), Fayetteville, Greensboro, Mathews, Greenville, Lake Norman, Steele Creek and Wilmington.

 The rub: Mac’s dry rub gives the meat remarkable flavor and if you’re looking for a different type of sauce, give their South Carolina-style mustard sauce a shot.

 Brisket time: Order their Carolina Beef Brisket – 9 ounces of lean, fatty or both, dry rubbed and slow smoked for 12 hours and then finished on the grill with Mac’s Western N.C. barbecue sauce served with caramelized onions.
 Oh, and their hushpuppies are terrific.

 Low key barbecue joint known for their old-school North Carolina barbecue, cooked over hickory and pecan wood in Belmont

 Menu: The menu includes Lexington-style chopped and pulled pork, dry rubbed spare ribs, smoked chicken and beef brisket.
 In addition to the core menu, their daily specials include smoked turkey on Tuesday, hash on Wednesday, a fish fry on Friday, sausage on Saturday and fried chicken on Sunday.